Aliceterrick/42SnowCrash/README.md

 ## 📚 Project Overview

-**SnowCrash** is an individual project at 42 that aims to familiarize students with common security flaws found in Linux systems.
+**SnowCrash** is a team project at 42 that aims to familiarize students with common security flaws found in Linux systems.
 You will be working on a virtual machine where you must escalate your privileges from `level00` to the final level, using various exploitation techniques.

 Each level presents a vulnerable user account with a specific weakness.
 Your goal is to identify and exploit that weakness in order to retrieve the password for the next level.